Godspeaker

-Godspeaker is an adult trilogy of fantasy novels written by Karen Miller set in a fantasy world full of political intrigue, magic, and ancient prophecies.
+Godspeaker is an adult trilogy of fantasy novels written by Australian author Karen Miller.
+The story is set in a theocratic world, fueled by politics and rivalry between two lands, Mijak and Ethrea.

-Story

-The novel follows the journey of a young slave girl named Hekat as she rises to become one of the most powerful and feared leaders in the land.
+The series follows the journey of a young slave girl named Hekat with a rare and mysterious power of hearing the gods as she rises to become one of the most powerful and feared leaders in the land.

-Born into a life of hardship and suffering, Hekat is sold into slavery as a child and forced into mining work.
-When she discovers that she possesses a rare and mysterious power that sets her apart from those around her, she begins to plot her escape from slavery.

-As the book progresses, Hekat's power and influence start to grow, and she becomes increasingly ruthless and single-minded in her pursuit of dominance.
-Her actions ripple throughout the world, then she quickly gains both loyal followers and bitter enemies.
-While Hekat's destiny unfolds, the world she inhabits is forever changed by her presence.
+As the trilogy progresses, Hekat's power and influence start to grow, and she becomes increasingly ruthless and single-minded in her pursuit of dominance.
+Hakat eventually comes to clash with the second protagonist of the series, queen Rhian of Ethrea.

+The story explores themes of power, control and the role of religion in society.